SCCM-Zone/SCCM-Zone.hugo/content/posts/extend-the-sccm-console-to-show-collection-membership-using-console-builder.md

 ### Apply Modifications

-Click Ok on all open settings, close the Console Builder and start/restart the SCCM Console.
+Click Ok on all open settings, close the Console Builder and start/restart the MEMCM/SCCM Console.

 > **Notes**
 > THE CONSOLE BUILDER HAS NO SAVE FUNCTION!
 ANY CHANGES WILL BE COMMITTED WHEN THE CONSOLE BUILDER IS CLOSED.